-Bio 415 – Biogeography – Every Fall
+Bio 415 – Biogeography – Once a year; usually Fall Quarter

 What we currently see in nature is only a snapshot of a constantly varying assortment of plants and animals that are and have been responding to an endless sequence of biotic and abiotic change.
 Biogeography is the study of plants and animals in space and time and is concerned with the analysis and explanation of patterns of distribution, both local and global, that have taken place in the past and are taking place today.
 Biogeography is also a predictive science enabling us to predict how biota might behave in the future under a given set of circumstances.
 As students of biogeography we will attempt to tackle questions such as: Why are there so many different species of animals and plants?
 Why are some species so common, others so rare?
 Why do some species show extremely local distributions while others are cosmopolitan?
 Why are some parts of the world more diverse than others?
 How have these unique patterns of distribution come about?
 What are the factors involved in the evolution as well as the extinction of species? & How will climate change influence the future patterns of biodiversity?
 Evaluations are based on two homework assignments, mid-term and final exams, five short quizzes, a final project presentation, and class participation.
 It is expected that students will be actively engaged learners beyond their attendance in regularly scheduled lectures and discussions.
 This commitment includes attendance, class participation, individual meetings with the instructor, video viewings, library research, completion of reading assignments, study time, and the synthesis of this work through assignment completion, including a final project and its presentation.
 Prerequisites BIO 263 or graduate standing in Biological Sciences.

-I teach this course every Fall.
+I teach this course Fall or Winter Quarter.

 Bot 121 – General Botany – Every Quarter